stxkxs/aws-eks-druid-infra/README.md

             - `pyroscopeHost`: In Grafana Cloud UI, navigate to Profiles > Connect a data source.
 This endpoint is used for continuous profiling.
-            - `fleetManagementHost`: Available in your stack settings, this is used for managing agents.

       these values are used by the grafana kubernetes monitoring helm chart (k8s-monitoring) to configure the grafana agent